 When will I get paid for COD orders?

 You’ll get paid in the same way as Lazada’s standard payout process, in the weekly payout cycle.
+For more information, I recommend you to contact Lazada directly.

 What payment providers does Lazada use?